Creta5164/L10nMV.js/README.md

 Created by Creta Park (https://creft.me/cretapark)
 <a href="https://www.buymeacoffee.com/CretaPark" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" width="120" height="26"></a>

+This plugin is free for use, just leave my name in your game's credits!

 ---

 ## Update from old version guide